efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-26-battle-city-showdown.md

 ---

 #### Odion
-He uses {Chain Reaction} to deal Effect Damage for each Trap activated.
-His Deck contains many trap monsters: {Embodiment of Apophis}, {Tiki Soul}, {Tiki Curse} and {Quantum Cat}.
-He also uses {Millennium Scorpion} as well as {Mystical Beast of Serket} + {Temple of the Kings} combo with {Swords of Revealing Light} to stall.
+He uses {Chain Reaction} to deal effect damage for each Trap activated.

 ##### Missions
 - Use Joey Wheeler to defeat Odion